 A Full Abstract is required for any reportable case diagnosed and/or treated at the reporting facility (analytic cases) and for most non-analytic cases.
-For the list of required data items included in a full abstract, see the California Cancer Reporting Systems Standards, Volume II, and the associated Volume II Appendices for data item requirements.
+For the list of required data items included in a full abstract, see the California Cancer Reporting Systems Standards, Volume II, and the associated Volume II Appendices.
 Each regional registry may establish alternative reporting mechanisms for use when an abstract is not prepared.